-The Optional Remuneration Arrangement rules kicked in for the 2018/19 tax year, and apply to employees that are offered a choice of car or cash allowance, or a salary sacrifice car arrangement if the car is over 75g/km for CO2 emissions.
+The Optional Remuneration Arrangement (OPRA) rules kicked in for the 2018/19 tax year, and apply to employees that are offered a choice of car or cash allowance, or a salary sacrifice car arrangement if the car is over 75g/km for CO2 emissions.
 From April 2018, the taxable benefit is deemed to be the higher of the two values – either the cash sum or the level of BIK from the company car.

 The P11D price of a car is the important bit for company car drivers, because it’s what they’re taxed on.
 The P11D value of a car is the list price plus delivery cost, but doesn’t include Vehicle Excise Duty or first registration fee.
 What it does include though is any options – the driver will be hit by BIK tax on the boxes they tick for additional kit.

-Personal Contract Hire is a long-term vehicle rental agreement for private individuals, and is becoming an increasingly popular way for private individuals to fund new car purchases.
+Personal Contract Hire (PCH) is a long-term vehicle rental agreement for private individuals, and is becoming an increasingly popular way for private individuals to fund new car purchases.
 Like businesses leasing vehicles, the individual pays an up-front cost and then a monthly rental, with payments defined by length of contract and agreed mileage, with penalties for exceeding the latter.

 The most popular fuel for more than a century, petrol is enjoying a resurgence in the wake of diesel’s environmental criticism.
 Downsizing and turbocharging has increased efficiency.

 The Society of Motor Manufacturers and Traders is the car, van and truck industry’s voice, fighting its corner across all issues that affect the production, sales and operation of vehicles in the UK, both to Government and decision-makers and to the public.
-It is also the organisation that collates and publishes the monthly vehicle sales figures. www.smmt.co.uk
+It is also the organization that collates and publishes the monthly vehicle sales figures.

-SMR stands for Service, Maintenance and repair, which is an important part of the whole life cost equation.
+SMR stands for Service, Maintenance and Repair, which is an important part of the whole life cost equation.
 It’s a figure that includes the cost of however many services the vehicle is predicted to need over the set term, three years and 60,000 miles for example, as well as forecast maintenance and repair, including elements such as tyre replacement.

 Knowing the whole-life cost of vehicles allows companies to choose their next fleet options based on a great deal more than just the basic monthly rental cost.
 That’s because the whole-life cost includes extra expenditure variables such as insurance, SMR, residual values, taxation rates, CO2 emissions and, of course, the sort of fuel economy the vehicle is likely to achieve.